pelias/presentation/nyc-node.js-meetup/index.md

 * can lead to too many packages
 * tangled dependencies
-* visualizing pelias' 29 packages
+* visualizing multiple packages
+* pelias has 29 modules

 ----